chief15092009/supremecourtofnsw/Judgements/Examples/Jane Doe v. John Doe [2024] SCNSW 000.md

 **ORDERS**

-[5] The Defendant is to pay the Plaintiff the sum of one-hundred and fifty thousand Australian Dollars ($150,000) in damages for pain and suffering, medical expenses, and loss of earnings.
+[5] The Defendant is to pay the Plaintiff the sum of one-hundred and fifty thousand Australian dollars ($150,000) in damages for pain and suffering, medical expenses, and loss of earnings.
 The Defendant is also to bear the Plaintiff's costs of the proceedings.

 [6] The Defendant is ordered to surrender his lisence and not operate a motor vehicle for six (6) months.